 Well, actually, there are some very basic things you can do, but that doesn’t sound as ominous!
 One of the big reasons why our mouths might stink like the dickens has to do with the amount of saliva we generate.
 Namely, as we age, we begin to produce less of it.
 That’s a problem, because saliva is like nature’s mouthwash: It helps us naturally remove food particles that, if left on and around our teeth and gums, become targets for bacteria in our mouths.
 And bacteria are the root cause of most cases of bad breath.

 If a dry mouth (or xerostomia, for you DDS’s out there) sounds like something that’s an ongoing problem for yourself, there are a few over-the-counter solutions you can try, like mouth rinses and saliva stimulants, but nothing beats regular, thorough brushing and flossing.
-Maybe try opting for an electric toothbrush (inexpensive ones cost like $20 to $40) and brush for two to three minutes, paying particular attention to the backs of your mouth and teeth, where plaque and tartar, aka mouth bacteria, likes to hide.
+Maybe try opting for an electric toothbrush and brush for two to three minutes, paying particular attention to the backs of your mouth and teeth, where plaque and tartar, aka mouth bacteria, like to hide.

 Another reason your mouth might be stinking something good is a poor diet.
 Been sneaking a few more pre-bedtime chocolate bon bons in your advanced age?
 A diet high in sugar can kick your mouth bacteria into overdrive, which in turn can cause gum disease.
 Gum disease is what happens when all that bad bacteria gets below your gum line and hardens, affecting the roots of your teeth (and sending you to the dentist for a root canal).
 When that happens, brushing away all that hardened bacteria gets harder and harder, and eventually, what you’re left with (in addition to jacked up teeth and gums) is halitosis, aka chronic bad breath.